Multidimensional Stability of Waves Travelling Through Rectangular Lattices in Rational Directions

 satisfies the estimates

 } \item[(v)]{ The function $w$ satisfies the estimates

 } \end{itemize} \end{thm}

-Our final two results cover situations where the wave travels in directions that are preferred by the lattice, in which case the decay rates on $v(t)$ can be improved.
+Our final two results cover situations where the wave travels in a horizontal, vertical or diagonal direction, in which case the decay rates on $v(t)$ can be improved.
 Notice that we only recover the bounds obtained by Kapitula \cite{KAP1997} when analyzing waves that travel horizontally or vertically and for which the perpendicular discrete diffusion coefficients are multiples of the identity matrix.
 In fact, in this case we even get slightly faster decay rates, because we can exploit the embedding $\ell^1(\Wholes; \Real) \subset \ell^2(\Wholes; \Real) \subset \ell^\infty(\Wholes; \Real)$, which does not generalize to the function spaces $L^{q}(\Real; \Real)$.

 \begin{thm} Consider the LDE \sref{eq:mr:mainLDE} and suppose that (Hf), (H$\Phi$), $\mathit{(HS)}_{\mathrm{ess}}$, $\mathit{(HS1)}_p$-$\mathit{(HS3)}_p$ and $\mathit{(HS1)}_\omega$-$\mathit{(HS2)}_{\omega}$ are all satisfied.
 Pick any matrix $A \in \Real^{d \times d}$.
 Suppose that either $(\sigma_1, \sigma_2) = (1, 0)$ with